 - Traditions from traditions.
 If there are any traditions that are hard to keep because of your situation, get creative!
 Figure out ways to build new traditions similar (or totally different) than your old ones.
 It can be a lot of fun.

-Most of all, take a moment of quiet for yourself to be thankful.
+We hope you’ve found these holiday survival tips helpful.
+But, most of all, we want you to take a moment of quiet for yourself to be thankful.
 We all have something to be thankful for; think about the blessings you have in your life.
 Your grandchildern’s smiles, the hand of a friend, food on the table, a home, love … for everyone it will be different.
 Find that place in your heart that feels thrilled with something good and stay for a moment.
 (Repeat often.)